ticketmaster/iOS-TicketmasterSDK/README.md

 ![SPM_Step3](Screenshots/SPM_Step3.jpg)

-4. Visually verify that the correct Ignite version was added to your project
+4. Visually verify that the correct SDK version was added to your project

 ![SPM_Step4](Screenshots/SPM_Step4.jpg)